 - Certain awards may be cancelled if you take no action.

-- If you are borrowing your first student loan at the University, you must complete the Loan Entrance Counseling and Master Promissory Note (MPN) at StudentLoans.gov.
+If you are borrowing your first student loan at CU Denver|Anschutz, visit our Direct Loan Counseling page for instructions to complete the required entrance counseling and Master Promissory Note (MPN).

 Most financial aid programs require that you be enrolled at least half-time to be eligible.

-NOTE: On census day* Pell and TEACH grant amounts are adjusted based on your actual enrollment.
-Adjustment levels are full-time, three quarter-time, half-time, and less than half-time. (*View census date on the Academic Calendar).
+On census day* the Federal Pell Grant amount is adjusted based on your actual enrollment.
+Adjustment levels are full-time, three quarter-time, half-time, and less than half-time.

 - changes to financial aid programs made by the federal government or the State of Colorado;

 - changes in institutional fund availability;